openstack/openstack-manuals/doc/ops-guide/source/ops-upgrades.rst

    for the OpenStack release in your environment.

 #.
 After migration, users see different results from
-   :command:`nova image-list` and :command:`glance image-list`.
+   :command:`openstack image list` and :command:`glance image-list`.
 To ensure users see the same images in the list commands, edit the ``/etc/glance/policy.json`` and ``/etc/nova/policy.json`` files to contain